AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/01 - Exercise/Exercise/Task2_DaysBetween/README.md

 ### Step-by-Step Instructions

 1. **Use GitHub Copilot to Generate Code**:
-   - Open `Task2DaysBetweenController.java` in your editor.
+   - Open `Task2DaysBetweenController.cs` in your editor.
-   - Start by typing the following at the top of the file to define the package and import statements:
-     ```java
-     package com.deep_session.exercices.Task2_DaysBetween;

-     import org.springframework.web.bind.annotation.*;
-     import org.springframework.http.*;
-     import java.time.*;
-     import java.time.temporal.*;
-     ```
-   - Place your cursor below these lines and **ask GitHub Copilot** to generate the controller class:
+   - Place your cursor inside the class and **ask GitHub Copilot** to generate the various methods :
      - Use **Ctrl+I (Windows/Linux)** or **Cmd+I (Mac)** to open the input field for Copilot.
      - Type the following prompt:
        ```
-       Create a REST API in Spring Boot with a GET endpoint /days-between.
+       Create a REST API in .NET 8 with a GET endpoint /days-between.
 It accepts two query parameters, startDate and endDate, validates them, and returns the number of days between the dates.
        ```
    - Accept Copilot’s suggestions to generate the necessary code.

 2. **Test the Generated Code**:
-   - Run the `DeepSessionExercicesApplication` class to start your Spring Boot application.
+   - Run the `Task2DaysBetweenController` class to start your .NET8.
-   - Use a browser or tool like Postman to test the endpoint:
+   - Use a browser or tool like Postman/Bruno to test the endpoint:
      ```
      http://localhost:8080/api/task2/days-between?startDate=2023-01-01&endDate=2023-01-10
      ```